72-S/CommandBridge/README.md

 - **Execution upon Player Join**: Wait for the player to join the target server before executing the command, with a timeout limit of 20 seconds.
 - **Multiple Command Execution**: Execute as many commands as desired.
 - **Verbose Output**: Provides detailed output for monitoring and debugging purposes.
+- **Cross-Server Command Sending**: Send commands from Bukkit servers to the Velocity server, using the same placeholders as on the Velocity side, with configuration options in `bukkit-scripts`.
+- **Automatic Version Check**: Velocity automatically checks for new versions and notifies the user, integrating with the `cb` or `commandbridge version` command.
+- **Hot Reloading**: Commands can now be hot-reloaded using the `cb reload` or `commandbridge reload` command, allowing for seamless updates without server restarts.

 ### Compatibility